gatsbyjs/gatsby/docs/blog/2019-08-30-speed-up-your-time-to-interactive-by-delaying-third-party-scripts/index.md

 ## Updating gatsby-plugin-segment-js

-The way the solution by Dave works is as follows:
+The way this solution works is as follows:

 - Wait for the user to scroll
 - Do a setTimeout for 1 second